kdeldycke/kevin-deldycke-blog/content/posts/simple-video-backdrop-quartz-composer.md

 ---
-date: "2010-11-16"
+date: '2010-11-16'
-title: "Simple video backdrop with Quartz Composer"
+title: Simple video backdrop with Quartz Composer
 category: English
 tags: Animation, Apple, Cool Cavemen, live, MacBook, QC Experiment, Quartz Composer, stage, Video, Visual
 ---

 While playing with Quartz Composer, the only composition I made with a clear intention of using it was this one: